Culture of India: Puppetry

 India has a rich and ancient tradition of string puppets or marionettes.
 Marionettes with jointed limbs controlled by strings allow far greater flexibility and are therefore the most articulate of the puppets.
 Rajasthan, Orissa, Karnataka and Tamil Nadu are some of the regions where this form of puppetry has flourished.
 The traditional marionettes of Rajasthan are known as Kathputli.
-Carved from a single piece of wood, these puppets are like large dolls that are colourfully dressed.
+Carved from a single piece of wood, these puppets are like large dolls that are colorfully dressed.
 The string puppets of Orissa are known as Kundhei.
 The string puppets of Karnataka are called Gombeyatta.
 Puppets from Tamil Nadu, known as Bommalattam, combine the techniques of rod and string puppets.